GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ## 4.Design and Test a Model Architecture

 To pre-process the DataSet, the first step was to grayscale using cv2.cvtColor function followed by a normalization.
-For the model I got better result just divinding the image array by 255 than using (x-128)/128 technique.
+For the model I got better result just dividing the image array by 255 than using (x-128)/128 technique.
 I tried others tools as cv2.normalize , but as before mentioned, no improvement was verifyed.

-The Validation dataset was augmented just concatenating the dataset itself, followed by a code (enhance_fig funtion) who randomly rotate and modify the sharpness of all dataset.
+The Validation dataset was augmented just concatenating the dataset itself, followed by a code (enhance_fig function) who randomly rotate and modify the sharpness of all dataset.

 ![alt text][image3]

-## 5. Model Architeture
+## 5. Model Architecture

 Structure of Weights, Biases and HyperParameters